-FIRE / EMERGENCY EVACUATION
+FIRE/EMERGENCY EVACUATION

-If the emergency alarm sounds, you must evacuate the building immediately by the nearest available fire exit and proceed to the area outside the Ramada Encore Hotel on Charles Street as directed by Democratic Services staff.
+If the emergency alarm sounds, you must evacuate the building immediately by the nearest available fire exit and proceed to area outside the Ramada Encore Hotel on Charles Street as directed by Democratic Services staff.
 Further instructions will then be given.

-- 1. WELCOME AND INTRODUCTIONS

-- 2. APOLOGIES FOR ABSENCE
+1. APOLOGIES FOR ABSENCE

-- 3. DECLARATIONS OF INTEREST
+2. DECLARATIONS OF INTEREST

-Members are asked to declare any interests they may have in the business on the agenda.
+Members are asked to declare any interests they may have in the business to be discussed at the meeting.